Get

 Origins

 It’s unclear where the exact point of cat domestication began.
-However, the widespread domestication of cats started more than five thousand years before the common era in the area we now know as Egypt.
+However, the widespread domestication of cats started more than nine thousand years before the common era in the area we now know as Egypt.

 The sands of the desert are an unforgiving place, and there’s not much water out there.
 So, it’s safe to say that the area is not a water park paradise where our cats’ ancestors would have gotten used to a regular water bath.